-Topic 2: Principles and Theory of Indigenous Research
+Module 5: Theories and Methods of Indigenous Research

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|

 |1||explain the principles of ethical research policy and practice|